 - 1/4 cup packed light brown sugar

-- Chop apples in small 1/4 inch pieces.
-In a large mixing bowl add cream cheese, sugar an cinnamon.
+- Chop apples into 1/4 inch pieces.
+Set aside. n a large mixing bowl add cream cheese, sugar an cinnamon.
 Beat together.
 Fold in apples until mixed in.

-- Slice the croissants down the center, making sure not to pierce through.
-You want to make a "pocket."
-Add about two tablespoons of the cream cheese filling.
+- Slice the croissants down the center to form a pocket, making sure not to pierce through.
+Spoon ~2 Tablespoons of the cream cheese mixture into each croissant.

 - Butter a 12x8 baking dish.
 Arrange the croissants facing up.

-- Whisk together milk, eggs, and vanilla extract.
+- Whisk together the milk, eggs, and vanilla extract.

-- Pour the custard over the croissants.
+- Pour the custard mixture over the croissants.
 Set aside.

-- In a bowl add flour, oats, brown sugar, salt, and butter.
-Cut the flour mixture with a pastry cutter or your hands.
-It will resemble coarse crumbs.
-You can also use a hand mixture to blend together.
+- In a bowl add the flour, oats, brown sugar, salt, and butter.
+Cut the flour mixture with a pastry cutter into the mixture until it resembles coarse crumbs.
+Or, use a hand blender to incorporat the ingredients.

-- Sprinkle the oat crumble over the croissants.
-Cover with aluminum foil and refrigerate overnight.
+- Sprinkle the oat crumble over the croissants in the baking dish.
+Cover with aluminum foil, and refrigerate overnight.

-- When you are ready to bake, let the french toast sit out for 30 minutes before baking!
+- When ready to bake, let the french toast sit out for 30 minutes to come to room temperature.

-- With the foil still covering the casserole, place in the oven for 20 minutes.
-Remove foil and bake for an additional 10- 15 minutes or until top is golden brown.
+- With the foil still covering the dish, place the french toast in the oven for 20 minutes.
+Remove the foil, and bake for an additional 10- 15 minutes or until top is golden brown.
 Serve immediately.